renventura/after-comment-prompts/readme.txt

 License URI: http://www.opensource.org/licenses/gpl-license.php
 Donate link: http://www.engagewp.com/donate/

-Bypass login forms and automatically sign into any account.
+Display a modal message/prompt to a user after they leave a post comment.

 == Description ==
-This plugin was created for quick login when working locally.
-In the settings, you add the username and password for any account (i.e. "admin" and "admin").
-By visiting /wp-admin/?wp_auto_login=true, you will be automatically logged into the account owning the credentials you set.

 == Installation ==

 = Install Automatically =

-1. Search for WP Auto Login in the Add New Plugin section of the WordPress admin
+1. Search for Comment Prompt in the Add New Plugin section of the WordPress admin
 2. Install & Activate

 = Install Manually =